Brown Hotel (Louisville, Kentucky): History

 The combination of Prohibition and the Great Depression led to hard times for the hotel in the early 1930s.
 The Brown defaulted on its loan, and the bank threatened foreclosure.
 Employees were asked to work for periods without pay, and the Brown was only able to stay open due to the employees' willingness to do so.

 When the 1937 Flood hit Louisville, the Brown's first floor was flooded.
 Although there was no electricity, the hotel stayed open, and many people whose homes were submerged stayed at the hotel.
 One resident recalled: "We were rowing down Broadway and there was The Brown Hotel.
 The doors were open and the place was filled with water so we just rowed our boat in one door, went through the lobby and rowed out another."
 Elmer H. Weck, a bell captain of the hotel at this time, is recorded to have caught a two-pound fish in the lobby.
 The fish was later mounted and hung in the hotel lobby for a number of years.
 WAVE radio, located on the 15th floor, was the only radio station to remain in operation in its own facilities during the flood.

 Like much of the rest of the nation, economic recovery began in the buildup to World War II.
 Thousands of soldiers passing through from Fort Knox would stay in the area, and the hotel would frequently be filled to capacity.
-The week of the Kentucky Derby was and still is the most successful week of every year, celebrities such as The Duke of Windsor, Harry Truman, Elizabeth Taylor, Joan Crawford, Gene Autry, Eva Marie Saint, and Muhammad Ali have stayed here during this time.
+The week of the Kentucky Derby was and still is the most successful week of every year; celebrities such as The Duke of Windsor, Harry Truman, Elizabeth Taylor, Joan Crawford, Gene Autry, Eva Marie Saint, and Muhammad Ali have stayed here during this time.

 As the city declined in the 1960s and 1970s, the fortunes of The Brown declined as well.
 Though $1.5 million was spent in 1965 to modernize the Brown and another downtown hotel, attendance remained low.
-Then on March 20, 1969, James Graham Brown died, this in turn led to the further decline of the hotel and in 1971 after financial shortfalls The Brown closed.
+Then on March 20, 1969, James Graham Brown died, leading to the further decline of the hotel, and in 1971 after financial shortfalls The Brown closed.
 The building was sold to the Louisville Public Schools and became the headquarters for the city school system.
 When Louisville and Jefferson County schools merged in 1975 the new school system used the county schools' VanHoose Education Center as its headquarters and the Brown Education Center housed other school administrative offices.